box/box-typescript-sdk-gen/docs/authentication.md

 # Revoke token

 Access tokens for a client can be revoked when needed.
 This call invalidates old token.
-For CCGAuth and JWTAuth you can still reuse the `auth` object to retrieve a new token.
+For BoxCcgAuth and BoxJwtAuth you can still reuse the `auth` object to retrieve a new token.
 If you make any new call after revoking the token, a new token will be automatically retrieved.
-For OAuth it would be necessary to manually go through the authentication process again.
+For BoxOAuth it would be necessary to manually go through the authentication process again.
+For BoxDeveloperTokenAuth, it is necessary to provide a DeveloperTokenConfig during initialization, containing the client ID and client secret.

 To revoke current client's tokens in the storage use the following code: